GeodAIsics/TractLearn-WholeBrain/README.md

 ## Step 2: Track files registration in the common template space

 At this step, you need the inverse of the transformation required for images for track files (tck) registration.
-The following python script will automatically invert all transformations using warpconvert and warpinvert (MRtrix commandlines).
-Keep in mind that you need to have already created two folders: /transformed_template including the coregistered WM files and /warped_template including the warps files/
+The following python script will automatically invert all transformations using warpconvert and warpinvert (MRtrix commands).
+You need to have already created two folders: /transformed_template including the coregistered WM files and /warped_template including the warps files.

 Just launch: